Tobexint/PySocket/docs/documentation.md

 ### 6. Linux Daemon (daemonize)
 **Function:** Runs the script as a Linux daemon.

-- Creates a background process that is fully detached from any terminal or user session.
+- Creates a background process fully detached from any terminal or user session.

 - Forms the basis of creating a daemon in Unix-like systems.